h2oboxer/hello-world/README.md

 # hello-world
-THis is my hellow world git hub project.
+This is my hello world git hub project.